GSA/digitalgov.gov/content/events/2020/05/2020-05-05-dr-emily-shen-on-secure.md

 ## About the Presenter

-**Dr. Emily Shen**, a recipient of the 2019 MIT Lincoln Laboratory Early Career Technical Achievement Award, is a technical staff member in the Laboratory's Secure Resilient Systems and Technology Group.
+**Dr. Emily Shen**, is a technical staff member in MIT Lincoln Laboratory's Secure Resilient Systems and Technology Group, and a recipient of the Laboratory's 2019 Early Career Technical Achievement Award.
 She currently leads projects designing and developing secure multi-party computation technology for privacy-preserving collaboration.
 She has also worked on cryptographically-secure database search and access control.

 ---